choria-io/website/blog/content/post/2019/09/06/choria_012.md

 I do wish to revisit the default RPC client and make it a much more user friendly experience, unfortunately I think my Go tooling is not quite up to the task yet.
 For now this gets us going.

+The `choria ping --graph` output is now using the same graph widget rather than the old tiny sparkline.

 ## pkcs11 Support

 Thanks to the tireless efforts of Paul Tittle the security system now supports pkcs11.
 This means you can authenticate to the network using your Yubikey and other HSM.
+At present this is only available in the Golang client libraries (and so also the new rpc client).

-There's a fantastic blog introducing this feature: **TODO**
+There's a fantastic blog introducing this feature: [New pkcs11 Security Provider](../pkcs11).

 ## Agent Activation changes